Create a calendar-style report

 For the next steps, we will add the actual data.
 To do this, we need to create a series of subreports.

-14. Add the field(s) containing the descriptions that you want to appear in the calendar.
+17. Add the field(s) containing the descriptions that you want to appear in the calendar.
 You can add as many fields as you like here, provided you have enough space.
-For example, you might add one field containing a description of the appointment, and another holding the time when the appointment is to take place.
+For example, you might add one field containing a description of the appointment, and another holding the appointment's start time.
 Add these fields to the Details section of the subreport, and suppress all other sections.
+Add a record sort by your time field, if you are using one.

 DatePart("ww",{Appointments.Appointment Date})

-17. Link the subreport to the main report using the {@Weeknumber} formula from each.
-Then place the subreport in the Sunday square of the Group Header #2, resizing it to fit.
+21. Link the subreport to the main report using the {@Weeknumber} formula from each, and also linking {%Year} to {%Year} and {%Month} to {%Month}.
+Then place the subreport in the Sunday square of Group Header #2, resizing it to fit.
+Right-click on the subreport, choose Format Subreport, select the Border page, and change the four line styles to 'None'.

-19. Repeat steps 13 to 18 for each of the other days of the week, taking care to substitute the correct day names and day numbers where appropriate.
+22. Repeat steps 16 to 21 for each of the other days of the week, taking care to substitute the correct day number in the record selection formula in each case.

 Download an example

-The download files accompanying this article include an Excel spreadsheet containing the calendar table and a calendar report showing orders from the Xtreme database.
-Because these orders date back to 1997, that is the year for which I created the Excel calendar.
+The download files accompanying this article include an Excel spreadsheet containing the calendar table and a calendar report showing shippers from the Xtreme database that accompanies Crystal Reports XI.
+The database has data for 2003 to 2005 (although only for some months in 2003 and 2005), so the Excel spreadsheet only includes those years.

 To download the files, click on the link below.
 Unzip the resulting files into a folder of your choice.
 Then just run the report.
-The total download size is 132 KB.
+The total download size is under 420 KB.

 Download now

 Linda Bass works in workforce development in Cambridge, MA, and is a regular contributor to Tek-Tips.
-If you have any feedback on this article or questions on the calendar report, please post them to the Crystal Reports 4 forum on Tek-Tips.
+If you have any feedback on this article or questions on the calendar report, please post them to the Business Objects: Crystal Reports 4 Other Topics forum at www.Tek-Tips.com.

 Mike Lewis Consultants Ltd. March 2004.